 There are some things you just can’t go into a Disney park without.
-Here is what you are sure to find me with when I’m setting out for some BIG FUN!
+Here is what you are sure to find with me with when I’m setting out for!

 #2: A good stroller!
 If you have children up to age 7, you will most likely need a stroller.
 I know, your 7-year-old doesn’t ride in a stroller anymore.
 But Disney is not like your typical outing.
 The average person walks 6-12 miles a day while exploring Disney’s parks, which means little people are taking twice as many steps as you!
 Yes, you can rent a stroller in the parks, but I don’t recommend it.
 For one, they are hard, clunky and just plain uncomfortable.
 Secondly, most kids will hit their breaking point just as you are about to leave the parks, so it’s handy to have a stroller with you to and from the resorts.
 It is key that your stroller can collapse, as this is required when boarding buses.
 Don’t have a stroller?
 No worries!
 I help my clients rent them for the duration of their stay!

 #3: I cannot overstate the importance of a great pair of shoes.
 You do not want to go to Disney World in a brand-new pair of shoes and break them in while you are there!
 You will want comfortable shoes that offer support.
 This isn’t the time to worry with being stylish!
 I always recommend taking at least 2 pairs of shoes so that you can rotate them.
 This helps prevent rubbing in the same places every day.
 I really like to wear Chacos, because they dry easily if I get caught in an afternoon shower.
 And I always have a good pair of walking shoes with me as well.